splunk/public-o11y-docs/gdi/opentelemetry/components/probabilistic-sampler-processor.rst

 In ``traces`` pipelines, when the priority attribute is ``0``, the configured probability is modified to 0% and the item will not pass the sampler.
 When the priority attribute is non-zero the configured probability is set to 100%.
 The sampling priority attribute is not configurable and is called ``sampling.priority``.

 In ``logs`` pipelines, when the priority attribute is ``0``, the configured probability is modified to 0%, and the item will not pass the sampler.
-Otherwise, the logs sampling priority attribute is interpreted as a percentage, with values >= 100 equal to 100% sampling.
+Otherwise, the logs sampling priority attribute is interpreted as a percentage.
+If equal or greater than ``100``, it samples all log records.
 Use ``sampling_priority`` to configure the logs sampling priority attribute.

 Sampling algorithm
 ----------------------------------